-Under federal regulations, HUD cannot review draft proposals, advise on the merits of How operative totals, or confirm the likelihood of funding for any particular application.
+Under federal regulations, HUD cannot review draft proposals, advise on the merits of specific ideas, or confirm the likelihood of funding for any particular application.
 Applicants are encouraged to review the NOFO carefully to determine if their proposed project aligns with the funding opportunity's goals and requirements.